savarola/solutions_repo/docs/1 Physics/1 Mechanics/Problem_2.md

-# Problem 2: Investigating the Dynamics of a Forced Damped Pendulum
+# Investigating the Dynamics of a Forced Damped Pendulum

 ## Motivation